 When you assign job in the first workflow step, you can manually notify the linguist by email (using Tools > Email... menu) or you can tick Notify linguists when importing the job to that project.

 However linguists assigned in higher steps will be Automatically notified the moment the job in lower step is set to "Completed".
 In this way, proofreader can start to work immediately after the translation is completed in the lower step.

-If a job has not been completed in the preceding workflow step, the indicator of segments confirmed will be red and a warning message will appear.
+If a job has not been completed in the preceding workflow step, the indicator of segments confirmed will be red and if you hover your mouse over it, a warning message will appear ("Preceding workflow step not completed").
 You can tell by the segment status in Memsource editor whether a segment was confirmed or remained not confirmed in the preceding workflow step.

 However, the reviser can ignore the warning and go ahead with the revision.
 In this case, it is crucial to work only with segments confirmed by the translator.
 If the reviser changes a segment Not Confirmed in the preceding workflow (Translation), changes by the translator will not be propagated to the Revision step afterward.
 To ensure the reviser will work only on segments Confirmed in the preceding step, he/she can select (under File - Preferences) to jump to the "Next segment confirmed in the preceding workflow step" after confirming a segment.